Home/Thailand

 Chiang Mai works best when you give it time for food, temples and one slower day.

-Keep the first full Chiang Mai day walkable.
-Explore the Old City, choose a few temples such as Wat Chedi Luang or Wat Phra Singh, take a coffee break, and make northern Thai food part of the plan.
+Use the first full northern day to understand Chiang Mai rather than leave it immediately.
+A walkable Old City loop, a small temple selection such as Wat Chedi Luang or Wat Phra Singh, and time for northern Thai food are enough structure.

 A relaxed evening market is often a better use of energy than adding another long day trip.